takashi-jp/takashi-jp/README.md

-## Master Student in NAIST, Research Student, Developer 👋
+## Master Student in NAIST, Visiting Research Student in SMU, Developer 👋

 こんにちは!
 Hi there!
 I'm Takashi Nakano, a master student in NAIST(Nara Institute of Science and Technology), a research student of software engineering, and a developer.
 Nice to meet you!